 This trip of six days and five nights is focused on the sighting of the birds that inhabit these two islands.

-In addition to its high landscape value, the birdlife that we can enjoy is very special since many of them can only be seen on these islands within Europe.
+In addition to its high landscape value, birdlife that we can enjoy is very special since many of them can only be seen on these islands within Europe.

-Although the number of species that can be seen on a trip like this is not high, what is worth noting is the uniqueness of the species that can be observed.
+Although the number of species that can be seen on a trip like this is not high, what is worth is the uniqueness of the species that can be observed.

 Another of the star Birds of the islands is the Cream-coloured Courser that can only be observed in Europe in this territory and a few specimens in Turkey.